-Las Vegas shooting victims closer to getting $800M payouts
+Las Vegas shooting victims closer to getting $800M payout

 The company acknowledged no liability.
 It will pay $49 million, while insurance companies will pay $751 million, both sides said.

-A separate document declares the case settled and asks Clark County District Court Judge Linda Marie Bell to set a date to field any final objections.
+A separate document declares the case settled and asks Clark County District Court Judge Linda Marie Bell to set a date to field any objections.
 Bell could set a hearing by the third anniversary of the Oct.
 1, 2017, massacre.

 “Clearly, the case has been settled in good faith,” said Eglet, speaking on behalf of his 2,000-plus clients and dozens of legal firms and attorneys in at least 10 states who initially filed lawsuits and eventually joined the consolidated settlement.